thunderbird/thunderbird-android/docs/release/developer-checklist.md

   - Watch crash/ANR and error reports for regressions related to your changes after rollout
   - Be prepared to propose/prepare a hotfix via the uplift process if necessary

+> [!NOTE]
-Note: Merge-day coordination (branch locks, Matrix announcements, running scripts) is handled by release drivers.
+> Merge-day coordination (branch locks, Matrix announcements, running scripts) is handled by release drivers.
 See [Merge Process](../ci/RELEASE.md#merge-process) for details.